jwiegley/johnwiegley/drafts/drafts.md

 Never dig, and you’re left to hoping it’s just lying around, waiting.

-# Is Zen just a way for lazy monks who don't want to practice

-r/zen
-jwiegley

-Analogies, how poor they are.

-The reality is that you’re standing on a plain of gold, with a golden shovel, looking out through eyes and mind of gold.
-Dig anywhere, and you should find it.
-But you see dirt, always dirt, and then this question comes up.

-It’s not really that you need to find the right spot to dig, but an experience that jars your vision sideways.
-What shape that takes is entirely dependent on you, your background, your mental state.
-Hard to invent that ingredient in your own, though not impossible.

-So the digging, in this abused analogy, isn’t for the purpose of finding, but a catalyst for realizing there’s nothing lost.
-Hone your doubt until the ringing of a stone is enough, and pow, X marks the ever-present spot.

 # Huángbò Xīyùn: Since Mind is above all activities, so must it be with phenomena.

 r/zen